-Self-respect forms the foundation of all the decisions you’ll ever make, how you treat yourself, and how you allow others to treat you.
+Self-respect forms the foundation of all the decisions you’ll ever make, including how you treat yourself and how you allow others to treat you.

 What Is Self-Respect?

 A broad definition of self-respect could be interpreted as having pride and confidence in yourself and behaving with grace, honor, and dignity.
 It’s about showing love to yourself through your actions, behaviors, and attitudes.

 These concepts can seem to be very similar, but in reality, there is a slight distinction between them, according to this 2019 research paper.

 Self-esteem is knowing you can conduct yourself well in a given situation.
 Outwardly, you are successful, which contributes to your self-esteem.
 And believe it or not, it’s possible to act with self-esteem while having very little self-respect.

 The problem with relying on self-esteem, or being caught up in this evaluative framework, is the moment you have a bad day and doubt yourself, you fall prone to blame, guilt, regret, and stress.